meshtastic/firmware/docs/software/nrf52-TODO.md

 - use the new buttons in the UX
 - currently using soft device SD140, is that ideal?
 - turn on the watchdog timer, require servicing from key application threads
-- install a hardfault handler for null ptrs (if one isn't already installed)
 - nrf52setup should call randomSeed(tbd)

 ## Things to do 'someday'